PaulBeslin/KeepYourDataUnderControl/extension/README.md

 - For texts, we simply replace the selected words by the URL to the stored text in database.
 However, we also need to be able to tell the difference between an URL provided by our extension, and a standard URL: when decoding the page (see next section), we need to only decode the things we encoded ourselves.
 Therefore, we add a unique prefix and suffix to the URL to make it distinguishable: `[KCoyD]http://url/to/the/data[/KCoyD]`.
 This is done in `text_encoding.js`.
-- For images, the link is encoded as a QRCode.
-This is done via the [QRCode library](https://www.npmjs.com/package/@nuintun/qrcode), and is implemented in `QrCode.js`.
+- For images, directly after the page dom tree is generated, we inject out JS script that changes the addEventListener prototype function, in order to force our listener to get triggered first.
+Once our change event listener is triggered, it takes the uploaded image and encodes it using the QRCode generated using the following npm library [QRCode library](https://www.npmjs.com/package/@nuintun/qrcode), which is implemented in `QrCode.js`.

 Once the data is encoded, the user can freely submit the new post, which will now contain either a text link or a QRCode.